 Leverage ratio is defined as "Tier 1 Capital" over the "Leverage exposure amount", which corresponds to the sum of the value of all of the Bank's assets and off-balance sheet items after adjustments, namely the application of credit conversion factors to off-balance-sheet items or the exclusion of elements deducted from own funds.
-The Tier 1 Capital used to calculate the Leverage ratio is detailed in table 5 of the Own Funds chapter.
+The Tier 1 Capital used to calculate the Leverage ratio is detailed in table 8 of the Own Funds chapter.

-The increase in the leverage ratio from 15.6% in 2020 to 17% in 2021 was mainly driven by the decrease of EUR 220 million exposure eligible for the leverage ratio, which mostly results from the decrease in secured financing transactions exposure.
-As of December 31, 2021, Haitong Bank holds a comfortable leverage ratio, compared with the minimum prudential percentage of 3%.
+The decrease of the leverage ratio from 17% in 2021 to 12,2% in 2022 was mainly driven by the increase of EUR 1 208 million exposure eligible for the leverage ratio, which mostly results from the growth in secured financing transactions exposure and from asset growth.
+As of December 31, 2022, Haitong Bank holds a comfortable leverage ratio, compared with the minimum prudential percentage of 3%.
 The leverage ratio is monitored on a monthly basis, which allows the identification of proper mitigation actions in the case of signs of excessive leverage.